panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-05 Program Management Committee/2019-06-05-PMC_Summary.md

 	[22](https://github.com/panosc-eu/panosc/issues/22) No news, not a big issue for now, but it would be good to draft clear guidelines for this

-	[ 9](https://github.com/panosc-eu/panosc/issues/9) Jordi pointed out that we may want to have some user organisation observing us, not only ExPaNDS.
+	[ 9](https://github.com/panosc-eu/panosc/issues/9) Jordi pointed out that we may want to have some user organisation as observers, not only ExPaNDS.
 Rudolf said that this is linked to the Stakeholder database